tinue/apa102-pi/README.md

 therefore can't disable the Strip from reading data on SCLK/MOSI, at least not without additional hardware.
 For example, you can wire the chip select GPIO of the Raspberry Pi to the level shifter "output-enable" pin.

-The Adafruit library does not use or support the hardware chip select pins on the Rapsberry Pi.
+The Adafruit library does not use or support the hardware chip select pins of the Raspberry Pi.
 Instead, any free GPIO pin can be used.
 Because this is multiplexed in software, it is very slow.
-The feature is intended for e.g. sensors that do not send or receive a lot of data over the bus, but in exchange there are more than two sensors attached.
+The feature supports e.g. sensors, where you have a lot of them (more than two), and each sensor only sends or receives a limited amount of data.
 The apa102-pi library attempts to use this software multiplexing if a CE value is passed on driver initialization.
 The strip will update a lot slower if this is used.
 It is still a bit faster than bitbang, though.
 Please note that I have not tested this feature, because I never assembled the hardware required for this.